 In the biblical accounts, Paul was blinded for three days due to the intense light from the sky; it was “brighter than the sun, shining round me,” according to the text.
 This matches the Chelyabinsk meteor, as it was calculated to be shining around three times as bright as the sun.
 The blazing fireball made shadows move around the ground as it travelled.

 Paul and his companions were said to have been knocked to the earth, and this also corresponds to the shockwave generated by the powerful Chelyabinsk meteor as it blasted out windows, knocked people off their feet, shook cars and buildings, and collapsed roofs.
-The divine voice is said to have either boomed like thunder, or questioned Paul’s behavior (the exact sound is debated).
-Meteors create great, explosive booms and roars which can be scary or painful even for those who know what they’re experiencing.

 To the ancients the incredible and unfamiliar natural celestial events were interpreted through cultural understandings of the day – which is to say, they were considered divine or damning.